Central Okanagan Real Estate News by Dulcie

 New property listed in Kelowna

-I have listed a new property at 3508 Galloway Road in West Kelowna.
-See details here This split entry rancher has an in-law suite with ...
+I have listed a new property at 265 Fir Court in Kelowna.
+See details here This once can be yours: Townhome with no monthly strata ...

 READ POST